 Surveys and Supplier Visits

-In 2016, MC conducted annual survey for the fiscal year ending March 2016 and replies were received from 439 companies in 40 countries and regions.
-Respondents answered questions pertaining to matters such as the existence of regulations and legal compliance; forced labor, child labor and prohibition of discrimination; environmental conservation; and information disclosure.
+In 2018, we conducted our survey and received responses from approximately 350 companies in approximately 30 countries and regions.
+Respondents answered questions pertaining to matters such as establishment of internal regulations, regulatory and legal compliance; prohibition of forced labor, child labor and discrimination; environmental conservation; and information disclosure.